 Agile Methodology presupposes creating a team composed of representatives of client and contractor.
-The client has full and constant control over the shape of the application and is engaged in work planning.
-Work divides into one- or two-week intervals called sprints.
+The client has full and constant control over the shape of the application.
+He is also engaged in work planning.
+Then, work divides into one- or two-week intervals called sprints.
 Before every sprint, there’s a meeting (the client is present) where the team plans the scope of next sprint and summarises the previous one.
-After every sprint, there’s a demo when the team presents functionalities ready to be tested by the client.
-Time and Material agreement in its definition implies transparency, client participation in the project and flexibility, so it fits perfectly with Agile.
+After every sprint, there’s a demo when the team presents functionalities client can test.
+Time and Material agreement in its definition implies transparency, client participation in the project and flexibility.
+Therefore, it fits perfectly with Agile.

 Time&Material: Benefits for Your Business

 Time and Material agreement connects with getting dedicated, experienced team to your project.
-You all focus on the same goal — delivering the product of the best quality, as fast as possible — and cooperate in terms of a partnership.
+You all focus on the same goal — delivering the product of the best quality, as fast as possible.
+What is more, you cooperate in terms of a partnership.
 With the help of developers, you can prioritize functionalities and adapt the shape of the project to requirements that change with time.
-That way as first you can choose these functionalities, that bring the most value to your business.
+Therefore, as first you can choose these functionalities, that bring the most value to your business.
 You can easily and quickly obtain a Minimum Viable Product (MVP) to get valuable feedback from initial users.

-Time and Material deal assumes that the progress in the project is presented to a client systematically, which allows making quick and flexible decisions in terms of further development.
-The model makes the development faster and project management more ordered, but you also start sooner.
+Time and Material deal assumes that a software house presentsthe progress in the project systematically.
+That allows making quick and flexible decisions in terms of further development.
+The model makes the development faster.
+Project management is more ordered, you also start sooner.
 There is no need to write detailed specifications in advance, and less time is spent on paperwork.
 You work on details along the way.

 In Time and Material agreement, you pay for actually executed work.
 And you pay less.
 A software development company doesn’t add any safety premiums in case of future problems.
 Time&Material also means less risk.
 The model requires large transparency from a software house.
 You track the progress, know precisely at which point the team is.
 That way you obtain a product that is so elaborated that creates less risk while entering the market as something new.